hyperspy/hyperspy/rosettascio/docs/supported_formats/zspy.rst

 information will be lost in the writing process and that supports saving data of arbitrary dimensions.
 It is based on the `Zarr project <https://zarr.readthedocs.io/en/stable/index.html>`_.
-Which exists as a drop in replacement for hdf5 with the intention to fix some of the speed and scaling issues with the hdf5 format and is therefore suitable for saving :ref:`big data <big_data.saving>`.
+Which exists as a drop in replacement for hdf5 with the intention to fix some of the speed and scaling issues with the hdf5 format and is therefore suitable for saving :external+hyperspy:ref:`big data <big_data.saving>`.

 .. code-block:: python